Can I Afford to Go Vegan Like Bill Clinton?

 The senior advocacy organization has promoted the “Vitality Project,” which encourages seniors to switch to healthier lifestyles that include exercising and improving their diets.

-According to a Seattle Times story, 69-year-old Leo Aeikens even went as far as switching to a vegan diet that helped him lose 25 pounds in 10 months.
+According to a Seattle Times article, 69-year-old Leo Aeikens even went as far as switching to a vegan diet that helped him lose 25 pounds in 10 months.

 Safely Switching to a Vegan Diet